Hindhead: Government

 For the purposes of local government, Hindhead is within the civil parish of Haslemere, the district of Waverley and the county of Surrey.
 Hindhead forms a ward for elections to Haslemere Town Council and Waverley Borough Council, and is part of the Waverley Western Villages electoral division for Surrey County Council elections.
 The ward elects a single county councillor, two district councillors and five town councillors.

-Hindhead is within the UK constituency of South West Surrey and was in the European constituency of South East England.
+Hindhead is within the UK constituency of Farnham and Bordon and was in the European constituency of South East England.

 Transport

 Until 2011, Hindhead village was situated on the main A3 road between London and Portsmouth.
 In that year, a £371 million bypass was completed, reducing the amount of traffic passing through the village.
 The bypass includes the 1.9 mi twin-bore tunnel, the longest non-estuarial road tunnel in the UK.

 The village is served by the A287, between Hook and Haslemere, and the A333, a stretch of the former A3 that links the village south to the new bypass.
 The section of the old A3 north of Hindhead and alongside the Devil's Punch Bowl has been returned to tree-interspersed heathland.

 The nearest railway station is at Haslemere, 2.6 mi away, on the Portsmouth Direct Line between London Waterloo and Portsmouth Harbour stations.
 Hindhead is served by several Stagecoach South bus routes linking nearby towns and villages and connections further afield, and National Express Coaches between Portsmouth and London.